cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+8/18/2020

+Basic Post Content Save Test added and a following test to test the change only generation - after a number of changes and bug fixes this is working.
+This certainly doesn't create anything resembling majority test coverage and validity of files but still nice to have (and an unexpected benefit is how nice it is to be able to generate a 'throw away' test site).

+Added validation to the Photo Content control for file validations.

+Pulled the validation and saving of Excluded Tags into a generator class - I anticipate test(s) with Excluded Tags and this allows saving in a way that is accessible in more places and can be tested.

 8/17/2020